Owoscaw/uni_notes/notes 1/assignments/Discrete seminar report.md

 > Repeat the previous two steps until $V_{T_k}=V$

 This algorithm naturally avoids creating cycles, since edges are only added if they connect a vertex in $T_k$ to a vertex not in $T_k$.
 Since this algorithm only terminates when $V_{T_k}=V$, both $G$ and $T$ share a vertex set, so the resulting tree must span.

+## Kruskal's algorithm:

+Another way to find the MST of a graph is by applying Kruskal's algorithm.
+The procedure for this algorithm is much simpler than Prim's with the only rule being:
+> Add the edge of least weight that does not cause a cycle

+This will terminate when it is not possible to add an edge without creating a cycle.
+Since the original graph was connected,